Healthcare in Pakistan: Personnel

 Many Pakistani doctors and medical professionals choose to migrate to other countries, contributing to a brain drain and chronic skills shortage in the country.
 In the United States alone, there are over 20,000 doctors of Pakistani origin.
+A contributor to the shortage of medical professionals in Pakistan is due to the immigration of physicians to the United States.
+Many of those in South Asia, including Pakistan, complete their medical education there and then leave the country to become a physician in the United States as there are more resources and opportunity.
+In 1975, only 3-4 of the 154 graduates, from the prestigious King Edward Medical College remained in Pakistan while the rest moved abroad.
+Obtaining a medical degree in Pakistan allows for a pathway to the United States, which had more opportunity compared to Pakistan.
+Additionally, in the 1960s and 1970s, there was military recruiting due to the Bangladesh Liberation War.
+Medical personnel were highly needed and were being recruited due to a shortage of physicians in the military.
+This resulted in many physicians fleeing the country to avoid being recruited.

-Challenge of COVID-19 Outbreak In Pakistan : To date, Pakistan has experienced five waves of the pandemic.
+Challenge of COVID-19 Outbreak In Pakistan: To date, Pakistan has experienced five waves of the pandemic.
 The PTI Government under Prime Minister Imran Khan successfully contained COVID-19 through various initiatives taken under Pakistan Preparedness and Response Plan (PPRP) 2021–22, which is a continuation of the first PPRP, launched on 23 April 2020 in response to the detection of COVID-19 in Pakistan on 26 February 2020.
 The PPRP 2020, was worth US$595 million.
 The PPRP 2021-22 highlights the achievements in the implementation of PPRP 2020, the challenges and lessons learned, and the proposed priority intervention to be implemented from June 2021 to July 2022.
 This plan has been developed by the M/o NHSR&C in consultation with all provinces.